For Local Governments

 - Fiber to the home is cheap to upgrade to even higher speeds once it is laid, making it an infrastructure investment that will be good for decades to come.

 Moving Forward – First Steps

-- Use these fact sheets to learn about fiber optics and community broadband
+- Use these fact sheets or this Alberta Community Broadband Toolkit to learn more about fiber optics and community broadband

 - Have public meetings to assess current Internet access